Bill May (synchronized swimmer): Competition

 Teaming with partner Kristina Lum, May won the duet event at the 1998 US national championships.
 The pair then won the silver medal in the event at the 1998 Goodwill Games.
-Because May is male, he was barred from competing in the 1999 Pan American Games.
+May desired to compete in the Pan American games but there was not yet a male or mixed category in Synchronized Swimming 1999 Pan American Games.

 The International Swimming Federation (FINA) allowed May to compete in its sanctioned events.
 In 1999, May finished first in duet at the Swiss Open and French Open.
 He won the Grand Slam at the 2000 Jantzen Nationals and was named the US Synchronized Swimming Athlete of the Year in 1998 and 1999.

 May was not allowed to compete at the 2004 Summer Olympics because Synchronized swimming at the Summer Olympics consisted of two women's only events.

 Later career

 In 2008, May performed in Cirque du Soleil's water-based show, O. He was paid $100 for each performance.

+In addition, he later showed Natalie Fletcher, an up-and-coming synchronized swimmer who would go on to win 13-15 nationals, around the set of Cirque du Soleil, an excursion organized by Tammy McGregor, former Olympian.